What is Brookfield School Community?

-If you are a parent – you are!
-If you’re a parent, carer or guardian of a Brookfield child, a teacher or staff member, you are automatically a member of the PTA.
+If you’re a parent, carer or guardian of a Brookfield child, a teacher or staff member, you are automatically a member!
 There’s no need for registration here or elsewhere.

 We rely on class representatives to help spread the message around organising events, and to put together a rota for running a stall at a fair.
-(Reps also usually do things such as arrange the occasional class social event, and organise a class Christmas and/or year-end present for their form teacher – but these aren’t PTA things)
+(Reps also usually do things such as arrange the occasional class social event, and organise a class Christmas and/or year-end present for their form teacher – but these aren’t official duties)

 The committee is elected / appointed each year at the AGM, which is held in the first half of the Winter term.

-The committee is six people – usually two co-chairs and a treasurer, or a chair, treasurer and secretary; plus the head teacher, another senior teacher, and another parent.
+The committee is always at least six people.
+Usually two co-chairs and a treasurer; or a chair, treasurer and secretary; plus the Headteacher, another senior teacher, and another parent.

-The charity has trustees – normally they are the three main committee officers, but other PTA members can be elected as trustees of the charity.
+The charity has trustees – normally they are the three main committee officers – but other members can be elected as trustees of the charity.
 All the rules are in our most recent governing document.

 We have a section in the school newsletter, which is where you can find the latest news and activities.
 Please do take a look at the most recent newsletters here.